bams/AngularPOS/README.md

 # AngularPOS

-A point of sale system built using Python, Flask, and AngularJS.
+A point of sale system built with Python, Flask, AngularJS, and with Bootstrap styling.

 Requirements: